-- Never-banked households in which no one has ever had a bank account; - · Previously-banked households in which at least one member has previously had a bank account, but no one has one currently; - Underbanked households in which at least one member currently has a bank account, but that also use non-bank financial service providers to conduct routine transactions like check cashing or bill payment; and - · Fully-banked households that primarily rely on traditional financial services.
+- · Never-banked households in which no one has ever had a bank account; - Previously-banked households in which at least one member has previously had a bank account, but no one has one currently; - Underbanked households in which at least one member currently has a bank account, but that also use non-bank financial service providers to conduct routine transactions like check cashing or bill payment; and - · Fully-banked households that primarily rely on traditional financial services.

 We were an early pioneer in the development of prepaid financial services in the United States.
 In May 2001, we sold our first basic prepaid card with simple loading and spending functionality targeted at low income and never-banked consumers.
 As we have grown and our technological capabilities have increased, we have broadened our offerings and their functionality to provide consumers access to products and services with a more comprehensive set of features.
-These products and services now also appeal to more affluent underbanked and fully-banked consumers who do not feel well served by and cannot justify the cost and complexity of traditional banking products and payment cards, have limited access to credit, or find traditional bank policies and fee schedules ill-suited to their needs.
+These products and services now also appeal to more affluent underbanked consumers who do not feel well served by and cannot justify the cost and complexity of traditional banking products and payment cards, have limited access to credit, or find traditional bank policies and fee schedules ill-suited to their needs.

 We believe that we are the leading provider of GPR cards in the United States.
 GPR cards are designed for general spending purposes and can be used anywhere their applicable payment network, such as Visa or MasterCard, is accepted.
 Unlike gift cards, GPR cards are reloadable for ongoing, long-term use and require the completion of various identification, verification and other USA PATRIOT Act-compliant processes before a cardholder relationship can be established.
 Our GPR cards are issued as Visa- or MasterCard-branded cards and are accepted worldwide by merchants and other businesses belonging to the applicable payment network, including for bill payments, online shopping, everyday store purchases and ATM withdrawals.
 As of September 30, 2010, we had approximately 3.3 million active cards, that is, cards that had had at least one purchase transaction, reload transaction or ATM withdrawal during the previous 90-day period.
-In fiscal 2009, the gross dollar volume loaded to our cards and reload products was \$4.7 billion, an increase of 69% over fiscal 2008.
-During the five months ended December 31, 2009, the gross dollar volume loaded to our cards and reload products was \$7.7 billion, an increase of 99% over the five months ended December 30, 2010, the gross dollar volume loaded to our cards and reload products was \$7.7 billion, an increase of 92% over the nine months ended September 30, 2009.
+In fiscal 2009, the gross dollar volume loaded to our cards and reload products was \$4.7 billion, an increase of 67% over the five months ended December 31, 2009, the gross dollar volume loaded to gross dollar volume loaded to our cards and reload products was \$7.7 billion, an increase of 92% over the nine months ended September 30, 2009.

 We distribute our products and services at the retail locations of large national and regional chains throughout the United States and through the Internet.
 We have built strong distribution and marketing relationships with many significant retail chains, including Walmart, Walgreens, CVS, Rite Aid, 7-Eleven, Kroger, Kmart, Meijer and Radio Shack.
-We market our products under our Green Dot brand and through a number of co-branded GPR card programs that we operate for retailers and other business artition.
+We market our products under our Green Dot brand and through a number of co-branded GPR card programs that we operate for retailers and other business entities.